home-assistant/developers.home-assistant/docs/core/entity.md

 starts with `_attr_` followed by the property name.
 For example, the default `device_class` property returns the `_attr_device_class` class attribute.

-Not all entity classes support the `_attr_` attributes, please refer to the documentation dor the respective entity class for details.
+Not all entity classes support the `_attr_` attributes for their entity specific properties, please refer to the documentation for the respective entity class for details.

 :::tip
 If an integration needs to access its own properties it should access the property (`self.name`), not the class or instance attribute (`self._attr_name`).